 - □ For standard appeals, we must give you our answer within 30 calendar days after we receive your appeal.
 If your request is for a Medicare Part B prescription drug you have not yet received, we will give you our answer within 7 calendar days after we receive your appeal.
-We will give you our decision sooner if your health condition requires us to. - o However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
+We will give you our decision sooner if your health condition requires us to. - On However, if you ask for more time, or if we need more information that may benefit you, we can take up to 14 more calendar days if your request is for a medical item or service.
 If we take extra days, we will tell you in writing.
-We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint".
-When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(See Section 10 of this chapter for information on complaints.) - If we do not give you an answer by the deadline (or by the end of the extended time period), we will send your request to a Level 2 appeal, where an independent review organization will review the appeal.
-Section 5.4 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage within 30 calendar days if your request is for a medical item or service, or within 7 calendar days if your request is for a Medicare Part B prescription drug. - □ If our plan says no to part or all of your appeal, we will automatically send your appeal to the independent review organization for a Level 2 appeal.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - of this chapter for information on complaints.) of this chapter for information on complaints.) - o If we do not give you an answer by the deadline (or by the end of the extended time period), we will send your request to a Level 2 appeal, where an independent review organization will review the appeal.
+Section 5.4 explains the Level 2 appeal process. - ☐ If our answer is yes to part or all of what you requested, we must authorize or provide the coverage within 30 calendar days if your request is for a medical item or service, or within 7 calendar days if your request is for a Medicare Part B prescription drug. - ☐ If our plan says no to part or all of your appeal, we will automatically send your appeal to the independent review organization for a Level 2 appeal.